 The first wine made for Danica by Aaron was in 2010 from purchased fruit from the acclaimed Stagecoach Vineyard.
 Only a barrel of this wine was made – mostly for friends and family and for gifts in the racing world.
 The first wine from the property was from the 2013 vintage – only a barrel was produced and never released.
 The first official release was from the 2014 vintage – and subsequent vintages have all been 100% varietal Cabernet Sauvignon.
 Total production on a good year is around 950 cases from the property.
 Aaron made all Somnium’s wines through the 2019 vintage.

 Somnium also produces a rosé of Cabernet Sauvignon – their 2017 vintage sold out in about an hour – only 50 cases were produced.
 Subsequent vintages will be slightly higher production.
-Plans call for additional wines – perhaps a very limited bottling of Cabernet Franc and fruit for a 2017 Sauvignon was sourced from a premium vineyard in Knights Valley (slightly to the north of the Napa Valley).
+Plans call for additional wines – perhaps a very limited bottling of Cabernet Franc.
+Fruit for the 2017 Sauvignon Blanc was sourced from a premium vineyard in Knights Valley (slightly to the north of the Napa Valley).
 Like with another producer Aaron consults for on this variety, the Somnium Sauvignon Blanc is aged in amphora clay vessels made in Italy.

 After leaving her prior position at Terra Valentine Winery, Napa Valley native and now General Manager Tracy Smith was planning on moving to Oregon.
 However her neighbor is Aaron Pott and after he heard that Tracy was planning on moving out of state and was in between jobs – he approached her about possibly working with Somnium.
 She came on board in 2016.